 Growing Conditions and General Care

-Choose a location that gets full sun and has well-draining soil.
-Water Cleistocactus during the spring and summer when the top inch (2.5 cm) of soil dries out.
-During the fall, reduce watering to every five weeks if the ground dries out.
-In winter, keep Cleistocactus dry or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
-Fertilize Cleistocactus with a low-nitrogen fertilizer during the active growth period.
-A slow-release fertilizer applied in the spring will be sufficient for the whole year.
+Choosing a location for your Cleistocactus that has well-draining soil and receives full sun is important.
+In hot climates, providing light shade during the afternoon is recommended.
+Water your Cleistocactus during the spring and summer when the top inch (2.5 cm) of soil dries out.
+Reduce watering to every five weeks during the fall if the soil dries out.
+In winter, keep the soil dry, or the moist soil combined with the cold temperatures and dormancy may cause the roots to rot.
+Fertilize your Cleistocactus with a low-nitrogen fertilizer during the active growth period.
+A slow-release fertilizer applied in the spring will be enough for the year.

 It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the base of the main stem.
 If an offset is removed for propagation, remember to let it dry for a week or so, letting the wound heal.
 Rooting usually occurs within 3 to 8 weeks.
 It is, therefore, best to raise Cleistocactus from seed.
 Be sure to get the seeds from a reputable source.

 Watch for infestations of mealybugs and spider mites.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus